Sylvester Kosiv

-Sylvester Kossów, Kosiv or Kosov (secular name Stefan-Adam Kosaw, Sylwester Kossów; born Zharobychi, Vitebsk Voivodeship, Polish–Lithuanian Commonwealth, died 13 April 1657) was the Metropolitan of Kiev, Galicia and all Ruthenia in the Ecumenical Patriarchate of Constantinople in the Eastern Orthodox Church from 1647 to 1657.
+Sylvester Kossów, Kosiv or Kosov (secular name Stefan-Adam Kosaw, Sylwester Kossów; born Zharobychi, Vitebsk Voivodeship, Polish–Lithuanian Commonwealth, died 13 April 1657) was the Metropolitan of Kiev, Galicia and all Rus' in the Ecumenical Patriarchate of Constantinople in the Eastern Orthodox Church from 1647 to 1657.
 He reigned during the Khmelnytsky uprising.

 Education

 Kossów was a descendant of a Ruthenian noble family.
 He studied at the Kyiv and Vilno Brotherhood schools and at the Lublin Jesuit Collegium and Zamość Academy before beginning to teach at the Vilno and Lviv Dormition brotherhood schools.
 After finishing his education, Kosiv accepted monastic vows at the Saint Trinity Monastery in Vilno.
 With the opening of the Kyiv Lavra School in 1631, Kosiv be its lecturer on the request of Metropolitan Petro Mohyla becoming its prefect.
 In 1632–1635 he was the first prefect at the Kyiv Collegium teaching courses on rhetoric and philosophy.
 At the same time in 1632 Kosiv joined the Kyiv Epiphany Brotherhood.